 Many believe the Skye is Scotland's oldest Terrier breed.
-Certainly, terriers used for otter and fox hunting have been documented on the Isle of Skye off the coast of Scotland since the 1500's.
+These short-haired terriers have been used for otter drags and fox hunting have been documented on the Isle of Skye off the coast of Scotland since the 1500's.
 They accompanied hounds, keeping as near to them as their short legs would allow.

 Skye Terriers c 1890

 After the hounds had driven the fox or otter into their den within the rocks, the terriers were sent in.
 So, the terrier had to be small and flat in the rib to enable him to successfully undertake these subterranean manœuvres, which he often had to accomplish lying on his side.
 He must also have courage sufficient to face and kill his quarry, or die in the attempt.

 It is well documented that Queen Victoria acquired a Skye on her first visit to Scotland with her husband, Prince Albert in 1842.
 From then, she owned several Skyes as depicted in various famous paintings, particularly those of Sir Edwin Landseer.
 This did much to promote the Skye Terrier in England as a companion.